jdslavin/react101/README.md

 # React 101 - build a functional application from the ground up

+This repository contains a completed example of the entire lab.

+To use this lab as a learning exercise follow the steps in the README.md file step by step and not use a cloned version of the repo.

 [Overview and Prerequisites](overview.md)

 [Step 1 - Create Project](create-project.md)